+In December 2024, rebel forces from the Hayat Tahrir al-Sham (HTS) militant group and its allies toppled the al-Assad Government and have taken power.
+A transition government has been established, but the rebel groups that toppled al-Assad are not united.
+The security situation in Syria remains extremely dangerous.

-government-held areas.
-The Syrian military has so far been unable to contain the rebel advance, even with Russian air assistance, with the rebels capturing the cities of Aleppo and Hama poised to siege the city of Homs.
-As of December 11, terrorist attacks in Syria, particularly by groups like Daesh (formerly ISIS/ISIL), continue to cause significant harm, especially in northeastern regions.
-These attacks are often indiscriminate, targeting civilians in public areas such as transport hubs, markets, religious sites, and hotels, as well as strategic locations like military facilities, government buildings, and oil facilities.
-Methods include shootings, bombings, suicide attacks, and rocket strikes, with many incidents designed to inflict mass casualties.
+Terrorist attacks in Syria, particularly by groups like Daesh (formerly ISIS/ISIL), continue to cause significant harm, especially in northeastern regions.
+These attacks often target civilians in public areas such as transport hubs, markets, religious sites, and hotels, as well as strategic locations like military facilities, government buildings, and oil facilities.
 Travelers are advised to exercise heightened caution during national holidays and religious observances, as attacks are more likely during such times.

+Terrorist groups operating in Syria frequently use kidnapping as a tactic, specifically targeting tourists, humanitarian aid workers, journalists, and business travelers.

-The US government cannot provide any emergency services to US citizens in Syria.
-US citizens who seek consular services should try to leave the country and contact a US embassy or consulate in a neighboring country quickly and safely.
+The U.S. government cannot provide any emergency services to U.S. citizens in Syria.
+U.S. citizens who seek consular services should try to leave the country and contact a U.S. embassy or consulate in a neighboring country quickly and safely.

 Long-standing conflict with neighboring states and porous borders has created a complex and unpredictable security environment.
-The Government detention centers are unsanitary facilities where inhumane, cruel, and degrading treatment of detainees has been documented, as well as torture and extrajudicial killings.
+The Government detention centers are unsanitary facilities where inhumane, cruel, and degrading treatment of detainees have been documented, as well as torture and extrajudicial killings.

 International commercial flights to and from Damascus International Airport are now operational.
 It is advised that all travel to Syria be avoided.

 Ukraine

-Risk Level: Extreme

-Country Overview:

 It is advised that travelers avoid all travel to Ukraine.
 The security situation in eastern Ukraine is dangerous, with some areas considered highly unsafe.
 Due to Russia's invasion, there is a heightened risk to personal safety and security throughout Ukraine.

 On February 24, 2022, Russia invaded Ukraine with ground and air attacks on major Ukrainian cities, including its capital, Kyiv.

 Russia's military moved into Ukraine from Crimea, Donetsk, and Luhansk territories and across the Russian Northern border and neighboring northern country Belarus.
-Ukrainian forces have begun a long-awaited offensive against captured territories; however, progress has been slow.

 Do not travel to Crimea as the international community, the United States and Ukraine, does not recognize Russia's annexation.
 There is continuing abuse against foreigners and the local population by the occupation authorities in Crimea, particularly against those who challenge their influence on the peninsula.

 There have been reports of abuse and arbitrary imprisonment by Russian Occupation authorities, targeting both foreigners and residents.
 Individuals who oppose Russia's occupation of the peninsula are primary targets.

+The Trump administration's recent suspension of intelligence sharing with Ukraine significantly weakens security defense against Russian attacks.
 Due to military activity, travelers should avoid all travel to Ukraine and leave the country if they are already there.
 Ukrainian airspace is closed, and most evacuations are via its western borders into neighboring countries.
 Martial law remains in place, and travelers should follow the instructions and advice of the Ukrainian authorities.

 Venezuela

-Risk Level: Extreme

-Country Overview:

 The security situation in Venezuela is hazardous.
 Travel is unsafe due to ongoing political instability, crime, poor health infrastructure, and arbitrary arrest and detention of foreign nationals.
 Political marches and demonstrations, which occasionally become violent, are frequent in all areas, and crimes like homicide, armed robbery, kidnapping, drug trafficking, and carjacking are common.
-Since March 11, 2019, the US Department of State has suspended all operations at the US Embassy in Caracas and has withdrawn all diplomatic personnel from Venezuela.
-The US has suspended all nonstop flights between Venezuela and the US until further notice.
+Since March 11, 2019, the U.S. Department of State has suspended all operations at the U.S. Embassy in Caracas and has withdrawn all diplomatic personnel from Venezuela.
+The U.S. has suspended all nonstop flights between Venezuela and the U.S. until further notice.